gexijin/RTutor/README.md

-# Talk to your data with RTutor
+# RTutor.ai - Chat with your data via AI
 Hosted demo at [RTutor.ai](http://RTutor.ai).

 RTutor is an AI-based Shiny App that can quickly generate and test R code.
 Powered by API calls to OpenAI, natural languages are translated into R scripts, which are then executed within the Shiny platform.
 An R Markdown source file and HTML report can be generated.